v1cc0/snake/README.md

 snake update --token "ghp_xxxxx"      # Use GitHub token (for rate limit) snake update -y --token "ghp_xxxxx"   # Combine options
 ```

+The update command will:
+- Download the latest binary from GitHub releases
+- Automatically detect if `snake.service` is running
+- Restart the service with the new version (if running)
+- If service exists but not running, prompt you to start it manually

 Note: GitHub token can also be set via `GITHUB_TOKEN` in `.env` file to avoid rate limiting.

 **Start Proxy Server**